 Eileen Donaghy (16 July 1930 - 26 October 2008) was an Irish traditional singer.
 Donaghy was well known for her recordings of ballads such as The Oul Lammas Fair and My Lagan Love and was known as the "First Lady of the Moy".

 Donaghy married Tyrone footballer Pat Donaghy.
-The couple lived for a while in Coalisland, before moving to Pat's home town of Moy.
-Her big breakthrough was the 1958 Ulster Football Final at Clones where she sang The Boys From the County Armagh to a packed stadium.
-She had an instantly recognizable voice, with a clear and cheerful quality, which won her legions of fans around the world in the dozens of LPs and EPs she recorded.
+The couple lived for a while in Coalisland, before moving to Moy.
+Her big breakthrough was the 1958 Ulster Football Final at Clones, where she sang The Boys From the County Armagh to a packed stadium.

-Her husband Pat died in 1991.
-They had nine children.
+Pat Donaghy died in 1991; the couple had nine children.